-This pear crumble with the classic Fall flavors of cinnamon and vanilla is perfect winter comfort food.
-Serve with custard or ice cream for an epic cozy night in!
+This pear crumble with the classic Fall flavors of cinnamon and vanilla is the perfect winter comfort food.
+Serve with ice cream for an epic cozy night in!

 Jump to:

-So when the shelves were groaning with beautiful pears this Fall I just had to turn them into a pear crisp.
-Pears are naturally sweet, so there's not a lot of extra sugar needed in this recipe.
-But because the pears can release a lot of water it's best to pre-bake the pears before adding the crumble topping.
+So when the shelves were groaning with beautiful ripe pears this Fall I just had to turn them into a pear crisp.
+Pears are naturally sweet so there's not a lot of extra sugar needed in this recipe.
+But because the pears can release a lot of juice it's best to pre-bake them before adding the crumble topping.
 This will ensure your pear crisp stays crispy instead of soggy!

 Looking for more fabulous pear recipes?
 Why not try making my pear compote, pear ice cream or stewed pears.
 Delicious!